 - In cases with strong thermal lensing, alignment of the laser can become more difficult.
 In extreme cases, small changes of alignment modify the properties of the thermal lens, and there can even be a multistable behavior.

 Calculation of the Dioptric Power

 In order to calculate the dioptric power of the thermal lens, one first needs to calculate the dissipated power.
 This is some percentage of the absorbed pump power.
 How large that percentage is, depends on the circumstances.
 In simple cases like an Yb-doped fiber laser, where the laser-active ions can hardly do anything else than absorption and emission on the pump and laser transition, and spontaneous emission normally has a minor effect on the heating, one can relatively easily calculate the heating based on the quantum defect.
 In other cases, where additional quenching and upconversion processes may occur, for example, the calculation is more difficult, and a substantial uncertainty may remain.
-Even in case of fiber amplifiers, photodarkening may substantially add to the heating, depending on the conditions.

 Further, the thermal lensing effect depends substantially on the pumping and cooling geometry.
 As a simple example, consider an isotropic laser gain medium in which there is a uniform pump intensity and a purely radial heat flow.
 (This situation can occur e.g. in a side-pumped laser rod.)
 We then have a thermal lens with the dioptric power (inverse focal length)

 where Pheat is the dissipated power, A is the pumped area, and κ is the thermal conductivity.
 The length of the gain medium does not matter, and the thermal lens has no aberrations in that case.